geraudmathe/Locomotive-fundamentals/README.md

 	Make sure the name of the field *highlighten in yellow here* match the "Name" property bellow.
 As the tip explains "Name of the property for liquid templates", it will be this value you will have to use in the liquid template, and not the value highlighten in yellow.

-	It may seems obvious, it is, but if you change the name of the field (the one highlighten in yellow) and forgot the update accordingly the value of the field bellow, you will not be able to retrieve the object in liquid and may wonder why...
+	It may seems obvious, it is, but if you change the name of the field (the one highlighten in yellow) and forgot the update accordingly the value of the field bellow, you will not be able to retrieve the object in Liquid and may wonder why...

 - Hint :